YvesleCurseur/next-educational/README.md

 - E-commerce product listings
 - Help and documentation

-<Use Server-side rendering when the data needs to be up-to-date with every request
+> Use Server-side rendering when the data needs to be up-to-date with every request.

 - When should you use Client-side rendering?
 Private, user-specific pages where SEO is not relevant